Do Video Games Cause ADHD?

 First, "there is no evidence whatsoever that TV or video games cause ADHD," explains Dr. Natalie Weder, a child and adolescent psychiatrist at the Child Mind Institute who has treated many kids with the disorder.

 That said, super-fast-paced TV shows and video games do have a special appeal for kids who have ADHD.
 "If you think about SpongeBob, or a video game, there's never a second when there's nothing happening on the screen," Dr. Weder notes.
 "If you're playing a video game, you have to immediately respond; otherwise you lose.
 You don't have time to think.
-So kids with ADHD are very drawn to that, because it makes them have to pay attention.
-There are no gaps for them to start thinking about something else."
+So kids with ADHD are very drawn to that—here are no gaps for them to start thinking about something else."

 Bursts of attention